customer7/ncn/src/site/notes/FAQ.md

 ## ★ What does the abbreviation stand for?

 If you are not sure about an abbreviation, [[Topics/Index, Abbreviations\|here]] is the reference.

 ---

+## ★ I would like to leave a comment.

+A commentary section is located at the bottom of each page, facilitated by the Disqus^[[Disqus](https://disqus.com/)] platform.

+---